 One last difference concerning what is known as “Inside Liability” needs to reviewed.
 A vast majority of states have Director protection statutes, which allow for article provisions that eliminate director liability for certain breaches of fiduciary duty to the corporation.
-In other words, because of state statute, directors receive protection automatically by just filing the articles.
+In other words, because of the state statute, directors automatically receive protection just by filing the articles.

 Only a few states, Louisiana, Maryland, New Hampshire, New Jersey, and Virginia, have laws that apply to officers.
 2 Nevada’s protection is provided as a matter of law; that is, no article provision is necessary.
 The protection available for directors is equally applicable to officers.
 3

-In other words, when you file Articles of Incorporation in Nevada, this protection is automatic; whereas in other states, you have to write specific language into the Articles in order to have this protection.
+In other words, when you file Articles of Incorporation in Nevada, this protection is automatic.
+In contrast, in other states, you have to write specific language into the Articles to have this protection.
 If you file the Articles on your own or through an online Internet company, you will not get that protection.